CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 ## 2.1.1.
 Multi-Modal Representation Learning

 <br>
-The aim of the multi-modal representation learning is to combine embeddings from different modalities including voice, vision, text etc. and create a single embedding for a product. [x] Paper propose a multi-modal representations from image and text embeddings.<br>
+The aim of the multi-modal representation learning is to combine embeddings from different modalities including voice, vision, text etc. and create a single embedding for a product.
+[1] Paper propose a multi-modal representations from image and text embeddings.<br>

-Image embeddings are taken from PinSage [1] module. <br>
+Image embeddings are taken from PinSage [2] module. <br>

 Text embeddings are produced using hashing trick in order to get rid of high vocabulary volume.
 They used an embedding table E size of 100.000 x 256.
 And weight table W size of |V|x2 weights where V is the vocabulary size.
 Numerical values for each token is taken from the vocabularies.
 Then, hashing trick is used to get 2 embeddings for each text token.
 2 embeddings are multiplied with their corresponding weigths and summed. <br>